pontem-network/sp-docs/tutorials/aptos-tutorial.md

 In that storage, smart-contracts store special structs called Resources.
 Those are marked with the `has key` ability after the name of the struct.

 To place a resource on a user address, a developer should have the `&signer` argument in scope and call the `move_to` function.
 The `&signer` data type in the Move language represents the sender account of the current transaction, and is used mostly for resource store and access restrictions in modules.
-Developers can extract the address of the transaction sender using `Signer::address_of(&signer)` function.
+Developers can extract the address of the transaction sender using `signer::address_of(&signer)` function.

 All functions that fetch resource objects from storage require an annotation on the function signature.
 For that, add `acquires ResourceName` after the return type.